 Ghavuri Kumar

-Since 1998, Vishal Kanwar ("v:k") has been a fixture in the Global Electronica scene, first as a live installationist and for the past many years as a DJ and tabla player who has delighted audiences across the US, Europe and India.
-With an ever-growing list of collaborations to his credit, v:k has held residencies and featured appearance at global electronica events, including Kollektiv (NY & DC), Avaaz (NYC), electroganic (DC), SubCulture (DC & New Delhi), Mischief (DC), Freakeasy / Resonate (Chicago) and Sutra (DC).
-He is a co-founder and resident DJ with Meso Creso, a global electronica music camp that tours US festivals every summer, and he has produced numerous world music performances through Global Groove, which he founded in 1999.
+With an ever-growing list of collaborations to his credit, v:k has held residencies and been featured at dozens of world music events, including Kollektiv (NY & DC), Avaaz (NYC), electroganic (DC), SubCulture (DC & New Delhi), Mischief (DC), Freakeasy / Resonate (Chicago) and Sutra (DC).
+He is a co-founder and resident DJ with Meso Creso, an organization of artists, musicians and performers that has produced numerous events since 2009.
+He has also produced numerous world music performances with Global Groove, which he founded in 1999, and Subcontinental Drift, which he co-founded in 2007.

 His performances alongside acclaimed artist-producers Karsh Kale, Janaka Selekta, Radiohiro, Cheb i Sabbah, MIDIval Punditz, DK a.k.a.
 Bollygirl, dimmsummer, Zakhm, Dhakfu, and Thievery Corporation have made an indelible impression in the world of global electronica.
-He has also shared the stage with globetrotting artists like QuestLove, DJ Goldie, Freq Nasty, Nickodemus and many more.
-Last summer's main stage appearance at Beglika (one of the largest music festivals in the Balkans) was met with massive support in the media.
+He has also shared the stage with globetrotting artists like QuestLove, DJ Goldie, Freq Nasty, and Nickodemus.